The impact of heatwave-driven air conditioning adoption on electricity demand: A spatio-temporal case study for Germany

 This study provides a novel method for the spatially and temporally disaggregated analysis of electricity demand increases from mobile AC systems, as well as the first corresponding case study for Germany.
 It reveals significant implications for energy system planning and policy development.
-Our investigation of spatially disaggregated grid cells demonstrates that increasing mobile AC adoption from the current 19\% to 35\% - as expected for 2030 - could result in peak additional demand of over 14.3 GW, with substantial spatial concentration in urban metropolitan areas.
+Our investigation of spatially disaggregated grid cells demonstrates that increasing mobile AC adoption from the current 19\% to 35\% - as expected for 2030 - could result in peak additional demand of over 12.9 GW, with substantial spatial concentration in urban metropolitan areas.

 The analysis reveals two critical findings that demand immediate policy attention.
 First, the temporal pattern of AC demand creates a pronounced afternoon peak that coincides with reduced photovoltaic generation, potentially exacerbating power system stability challenges during already critical peak demand periods.
-Second, the spatial concentration of extreme loads in densely populated areas, with individual 1km\textsuperscript{2} grid cells experiencing up to 5.8 MW increases, poses significant risks for urban distribution infrastructure that was not designed for such rapid load growth.
+Second, the spatial concentration of extreme loads in densely populated areas, with individual 1km\textsuperscript{2} grid cells experiencing up to 5.2 MW increases, poses significant risks for urban distribution infrastructure.
 In summary, the rapid deployment potential of mobile AC systems creates unprecedented challenges for grid planning, as thousands of units could be installed within hours of a heatwave onset, generating sharp and unexpected demand spikes.

 Our findings underscore the urgent need for proactive energy system adaptation strategies that address both immediate power system stability concerns and long-term climate resilience.
 The convergence of climate change impacts, rapid technology adoption, and aging infrastructure may create a perfect storm that requires coordinated responses across multiple policy domains.
 Distribution grid operators must prepare for sudden load increases during extreme weather events, while policymakers must develop comprehensive strategies that may include targeted photovoltaic deployment, battery storage expansion, and urban infrastructure upgrades.